argoproj/argo-cd/docs/proposals/application-name-identifier.md

 # Change the way application resources are identified

-This is a proposal for using a hash value as application identifier in the application instance label, to allow application names longer than 63 characters.
-As an additional goal,
+This is a proposal to introduce using a hash value as application identifier in the application instance label.
+This will allow application names longer than 63 characters.
+As an additional goal, we propose to introduce a GUID as installation ID that will allow multiple Argo CD instances manage resources on the same cluster, without the need for manual reconfiguration.

 ## Open Questions [optional]